-5. Sustainability Reporting
+5. Sustainability reporting

-The committee reviewed and accepted the framework for the sustainability report contained in this integrated report, noting the various themes of the report including Safety, Health, Environment and Sustainability, Socioeconomic development, Enterprise development and Stakeholder engagement.
+The committee reviewed and accepted the framework for the sustainability report contained in this integrated report, noting the various themes of the report including Social Performance (social and relationship capital), Environmental Stewardship (natural capital).
+Human Capital, Manufactured Capital and Intellectural Capital, noting key elements of the International Integrated Reporting framework.
 As detailed above, the Audit and Compliance Committee has considered the sustainability and governance information as disclosed in the company's integrated annual report to ensure its reliability and consistency with the annual financial statements.
 The Audit and Compliance Committee also considered the various reports of the external assurance service providers to ensure that the information is reliable and consistent with the financial results and other operational information at the disposal of the committee.
-Furthermore, the Audit and Compliance Committee assessed and satisfied itself of the independence of the external assurance service provider for the sustainability report.
+Furthermore, the Audit and Compliance Committee assessed and satisfied itself of the independence of the external assurance service provider for the Sustainability report.